 - If you’re entering with a group, make a plan to meet just inside the venue, as some searches take longer than others.

 - If you would like to keep things secure inside the venue, you can reserve a locker to use for a day or the whole weekend.
-It’s a good idea to do it in advance on the website as they sometimes sell out, but you can try to do it in person once you’re there too!
+It’s a good idea to do it in advance on the website as they sometimes sell out, but you can try to do it in person too

 TIPS FOR LEAVING

-- Take your bagged and tied up recycling to the EcoZone recycling center at your Neighborhood Pod.
-Turn your trash into treasure!
-You can earn Eco-points for your recycling, and win cool prizes from the Electricology team!
+- Take bagged and tied up recycling to the EcoZone recycling center at the nearest Neighborhood Pod.
+Turn your trash into treasure, earn Eco-points for recycling, and win cool prizes from the Electricology team

-- If you have any trouble with your car, head to your Neighborhood Pod for assistance.
+- If you have any trouble with your car, head to the nearest Neighborhood Pod for assistance

-- If you need to pull off and sleep at a rest stop once you depart, be safe and do it!
+- If you need to pull off and sleep at a rest stop after departing, be safe and do it

 AN IMPORTANT LIST OF THINGS TO KNOW…